identity-com/sol-did/open-questions.md

 b) merge the owner key (i.e. the above sparse DID) with the content property.

 @solana Which would you say is easier to implement?

+## DID Editing & Revocation

+The program should accept an edit to a DID document signed by any private key if he public key for this private key exists in or is referenced in the [capabilityInvocation](https://www.w3.org/TR/did-core/#capability-invocation) (TODO confirm this is the appropriate verificationMethod to use) block.

+TODO: Do we want more fine-grained RBAC here?